-Post-colonization, the beautiful country of South Africa is undergoing a lengthy process of training native African citizens to assume the levers of power in all professions, while healing many wounds.
-In many ways, it has addressed racism more concretely than America — and without Civil War.
-The best remnants of the past combined with a brighter future allows you to visit this engaging Motherland with pride.
-That’s what you’ll read in the personal experience of a Soul Of America friend below, Sherri Crawford.
+Post-colonization, the beautiful country of South Africa is undergoing a lengthy process of training native African citizens to assume the levers of power in all professions while healing many wounds.
+In many ways, it has addressed racism more concretely than America has.
+The best remnants of the past combined with a brighter future allow you to visit this engaging Motherland with pride — Sherri Crawford.

 Do I need shots?
 If so, how many shots?
 Where do I go to get shots?
 Will I get Malaria, if I chose not to get shots?
 What about Ebola, will I be at risk?